PhD ECEng Microfluidics & Synthetic Biology Shih Microfluidics Lab, Concordia University, Montréal, CA

 Feel like sending me an interesting ebook? (only .mobi files)

-Academic interests: Microfluidics, (mammalian) synthetic biology, ecosystem engineering, gene drives, mycorrhizal fungi.
+Academic interests: Microfluidics, (mammalian) synthetic biology, ecosystem engineering, gene drives, soil microbiota.